 Equal Opportunity/Title IX Mandatory Training Sessions

-Participants in these in-person, interactive training sessions will be in compliance (will not need to complete further Equal Opportunity/Title IX Training) for three years.
+Participants in these face-to-face, interactive training sessions will be in compliance (will not need to complete further Equal Opportunity/Title IX Training) for three years.
 Please note that completion of Equal Opportunity/Title IX training will be tracked in Track Training.
-Certificates of completion will not be provided for in-person training.
+Certificates of completion will not be provided.

 Safe Zone Ally Training Sessions

 Three levels of Safe Zone Ally Training are offered throughout the year.
 Participants are asked to take these sessions sequentially, as the information is scaffolded.
 Training descriptions are available at the Safe Zone website - www.ndsu.edu/safezone

 |LEVEL ||DATE ||TIME ||LOCATION ||REGISTER |

 |Safe Zone I: Sex, Sexuality, and Allyship||Jan.
 22, 2020||10 - 11:30 am||MU Arikara||Register here|

 |Safe Zone II: Allyship and Gender Identity and Expression||Feb.
 19, 2020||10 - 11:30 am||MU Arikara||Register here|

 |Safe Zone III: Upstander||Mar.
 11, 2020||10 - 11:30 am||MU Arikara||Register here|

 If your student organization, academic department, or administrative unit is interested in scheduling Safe Zone trainings outside those already scheduled, please contact Creighton Brown, Inclusive Excellence Initiatives Coordinator, at firstname.lastname@example.org